What is Colorectal Cancer?

 One of the great advances in Colorectal Surgery is the use of minimally invasive surgery for Colorectal Cancer.
-Laparoscopic surgery avoids the trauma of a large abdominal wound associated with conventional surgery and results in less pain and much quicker recovery for our patients.
+Laparoscopic colorectal surgery avoids the trauma of a large abdominal wound associated with conventional surgery and results in less pain and much quicker recovery for our patients.

 The advantages of laparoscopic surgery for Colorectal Cancer are:

 • less pain